vecin2/em_automation/README.md

 You can install it as a python module or just download the executable.
 ## Executable
 Download the executable and drop it within the `bin` folder of your current project.
-Unzip  "sqltask.zip" into your `project` folder.
+- Unzip  "sqltask.zip" into your `project` folder.
-Open the `config/core.properties` file and change the environment, container and machines names to point to your local environment.
-Change the `db.release.version`  property to point to your current AD release version.
+- Within the `config/core.properties` file :
+	- Change the environment, container and machines names to point to your local environment.
+	- Change the `db.release.version`  property to point to your current AD release version.
+- Drop the executable file within your bin` folder of your current E< project.

 drop it anywhere within your EM project.